puppeteer/puppeteer/docs/api/puppeteer.page.md

 # Page class

-Page provides methods to interact with a single tab or [extension background page](https://developer.chrome.com/extensions/background_pages) in Chromium.
+Page provides methods to interact with a single tab or [extension background page](https://developer.chrome.com/extensions/background_pages) in the browser.

 :::note